 How can Belgium take a hard line against global warming?
 What about the siting of wind farms along the Belgian coast?
 Or the cultivation and sale of genetically modified organisms?
-You well may be concerned by these issues, and have your own opinion.
 The government wants to find out what you think about these and many other subjects and, with this in mind, it organises regular participation, also referred to as public participation.

 By organising participation, the government is seeking to persuade citizens to express their opinion.
 Such efforts are generally more successful for local projects, such as creating a road or the development of land, than for projects which are further removed from people’s everyday living environment, such as a plan involving the ozone or biodiversity.
 It is up to the public authority to make even these types of complex and somewhat abstract issues accessible to the general public, by presenting them clearly and comprehensibly.

 Public opinion can bring to light some original lines of approach for consideration in the debate, or open up entirely new prospects.
 Participation requires an effort on the part of both the government and the population, but is most definitely worth it!

 Citizen participation is regulated at international level by the Aarhus Convention and at European level by two directives:

 - Directive 2001/42/EC: the "Strategic Environmental Assessment Directive" or "SEA Directive":